Makila

 The makila is much more than a traditional Basque walking stick; it is a work of Basque craftsmanship loaded with history, symbolism and mastery, made entirely by hand, its manufacturing process can take between 5 and 10 years, respecting an ancestral tradition that has remained intact for centuries.

-The manufacturing process begins in the forest, where small incisions are made in wild loquat branches.
-These marks guide the flow of the sap and create the natural reliefs that characterize the unique aesthetics of each makila.
-After being cut in winter, the wood undergoes a careful process: it is debarked in the kiln, stained with quicklime and straightened by applying heat.
-Drying, which can take up to a decade, requires periodic adjustments to ensure a perfectly straight shape.
+The makila manufacturing process begins in the forest, with branches of wild medlar wood, carefully incised to guide the sap and create the natural reliefs that give each Basque makila its unique aesthetic.
+After being cut in winter, the wood undergoes a meticulous treatment: it is kiln-barked, dyed with quicklime, and straightened with heat.
+The drying process can take up to a decade, requiring periodic adjustments to ensure each staff remains perfectly straight.

-Once ready, the lower part of the rod is covered with a handmade ferrule of brass, alpaca or silver, finely chiseled with traditional Basque motifs.
-The upper part is crowned with a horn handle, assembled on a threaded tube and covered with hand-braided leather.
-In the case of the makila of honor, the hilt is made entirely of silver or nickel silver, enhancing its symbolic value.
+Once ready, the staff is adorned at its base with an artisan ferrule, made of brass, nickel silver, or sterling silver, finely engraved with traditional Basque motifs.
+The upper part is crowned with a horn handle, mounted on a threaded tube and wrapped in hand-braided leather.
+In the case of the makila of honor, the handle is made entirely of silver or nickel silver, highlighting its symbolic and ceremonial value.

-Although deeply rooted in the people, the Basque makila has crossed borders, being given to illustrious figures such as kings, popes, political leaders, artists and sportsmen.
-This handcrafted Basque walking stick represents a living legacy that combines functionality, identity and elegance.
+Deeply rooted in its homeland, the Basque makila has also crossed borders.
+Throughout history, it has been presented to kings, popes, political leaders, artists, and athletes, becoming an emblem of international prestige.
+This handcrafted Basque staff, made of noble medlar wood and decorated with ancestral techniques, represents a living legacy that combines functionality, identity, and elegance.

 Partes de la makila